DamianB-BitFlipper/tezos-warranty/README.md

     Output: Blockchain state updated to reflect the added/removed operators.

-4. Mint - Creates a new warranty NFT for an intended recipient along with all of the associated warranty details
+4. Mint - Creates a new warranty NFT for an intended recipient along with all of the associated warranty details.

 	Input: A record containing the following fields: